Intune Endpoint Management: Device Security 2026

 CEO & Chief AI Architect, EPC Group

-Errin O'Connor is the founder and Chief AI Architect of EPC Group, bringing 29 years of Microsoft ecosystem expertise.
-As a 4x Microsoft Press bestselling author and former NASA Lead Architect, Errin has led 120+ enterprise Intune deployments managing 2.5 million+ endpoints across healthcare, finance, and government sectors.
+Errin O'Connor is the founder and Chief AI Architect of EPC Group.
+He has 29 years of experience in the Microsoft ecosystem.
+Errin is a four-time Microsoft Press bestselling author and a former Lead Architect at NASA.